(This page published April 1, 2020)

 I just bought a Parker 50, aka “Falcon.”
 The grip section/integral nib has separated from the feed/collector, and with it the cap clutch ring as well.
 I can see traces of what appears to be some sort of adhesive remaining on the collector - or at least, shiny patches that I’m guessing are traces of adhesive.
 What would be the best way to reattach these parts such that this wouldn’t happen again?

-Apply very small dabs of 2-part epoxy solvent at the places where you can see shiny spots on the collector, and install the collector assembly and clutch ring, taking care that the feed is aligned with the nib.
+Apply very small dabs of 2-part epoxy cement at the places where you can see shiny spots on the collector, and install the collector assembly and clutch ring, taking care that the feed is aligned with the nib.
 Press it home, and set it aside for 24 hours.
 (Even 5-minute epoxy takes that long to achieve full bond strength.)

 How can I tell the difference between the regular Eversharp Skyline and the Executive Skyline?

 The Skyline came in three sizes, of which the Executive is the largest and least common.
 The easiest way to tell them apart is simply to measure them when they are capped.
 The sizes given below are only approximate values, as there was some amount of variation, but not enough that you would confuse any of the three sizes with each other.
 If you don’t have a ruler or a pocketful of Skylines handy for comparison, you can use a U.S. dollar bill as a quick gauge.
-(Trust me, the fake money shown here is the same size as a real bill.)
+(Trust me, the fake money shown here is the same size, relative to the pens, as a real bill.)

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.